de-marauder/altschool-cloud-exercises/exercise 2 (linux commands)/answer.md

 In this example, I have set and reset the file permission of the `answer.md` file using the `chmod` command.
 From the image, it can be seen that file is made executable my the user and then unexecutable again.

-## 8. ssh:
+## 8. ssh (secure shell):
-This command is used to access a server remotely and peruse or make changes to it.
+This command is used to securely access a server remotely and peruse or make changes to it.
 It requires the username of a user on the server, the IP address of the server and user’s password to successfully enter into the server remotely.

+Typical usage => `ssh <username>@<IP address or server name>`.
+You will then be prompted for the user's password befor being granted access to the server.

 ## 9. rmdir:
 This command is used to remove empty directories.